 Are you not Lisbeth Salander, the righter of wrongs?
 The Girl with the Dragon Tattoo?
 The girl who hurts men who hurt women?
 All those lucky ladies.
 Do you remember that morning?
 For sixteen years I've been watching you.
 Why did you help everyone but me, sister?

-In Singapore; the theatrical release was edited in order to obtain an NC16 classification (after the uncut version was passed M18); the distributor chose to remove brief sexual images in three scenes (sight of two characters having sex on a mobile phone screen, a shot of full female nudity and some discreet sexual images in a nightclub).
+In Singapore, the theatrical release was edited in order to obtain an NC16 classification (after the uncut version was passed M18).
+The distributor chose to remove brief sexual images in three scenes (sight of two characters having sex on a mobile phone screen, a shot of full female nudity, and some discreet sexual images in a nightclub).
 The film remains uncut in all other countries worldwide.
 See more »

 6 of 8 people found this review helpful.